 View Annotations in sequence views

-The various sequence views listed in Viewing annotations have different default settings for showing annotations.
-However, they all have two groups in the Side Panel in common:
+The various sequence views (for sequences, sequence lists, alignments, etc.) have different default settings for showing annotations.
+However, they all have two palettes in the Side Panel in common (figure 15.15):

-Figure 15.15: The annotation layout in the Side Panel.
-The annotation types can be shown by clicking on the "Annotation types" tab.
+Figure 15.15: The "Annotation layout" palette in the Side Panel.
+The annotation types can be shown by clicking on the "Annotation types" palette.

-In the Annotation layout group, you can specify how the annotations should be displayed (notice that there are some minor differences between the different sequence views):
+In the Annotation layout palette, you can specify how the annotations are displayed (notice that there are some minor differences between the different sequence views):

 - Show annotations.
 Determines whether the annotations are shown.